Summer Ideas Exchange

 We begin the day with a powerful personal story.
 Maggie shares her experience supporting her daughter Lucy in an unhealthy home and the profound impact it had on their family.

-Best Practice: Why Riverside Created Healthy and Modern Homes
+A. Best Practice: Why Riverside Created Healthy and Modern Homes

 Discover how Riverside has embedded best practices into designing and maintaining modern, healthy homes.
 Tessa and Billy explain how these efforts are creating spaces that support both physical and mental well-being in their communities.

-Asthma Friendly Homes
+B. Asthma Friendly Homes

-Speaker: Connie Jennings, WDH
+Speakers: Connie Jennings, WDH and Viv Marsh, NHS

-Building Resilience: Preparing Social Homes for Climate Challenges
+C. Building Resilience: Preparing Social Homes for Climate Challenges

-Speaker: Richard Flemmings, Map Impact (Panel)
+Panel lead by Richard Flemmings, Map Impact

 From wildfires to floods and extreme heat, this session dives into the climate risks facing social homes and the strategic responses needed to build resilience.
 Richard and the panel unpack practical, place-based solutions for safeguarding homes and tenants.

-The Research Perspective: Creating Healthy Homes
+A. The Research Perspective: Creating Healthy Homes

-Creating Impactful Housing – Health Partnerships
+B. Creating Impactful Housing – Health Partnerships

-This session explores how WDH is working with health services to improve lives, reduce costs, and create stronger communities.
+This session explores how Vico is working with health services to improve lives, reduce costs, and create stronger communities.
 Sarah and Leanne share how jointly-funded programmes and commercial partnerships can support tenant well-being and long-term success.

-Powering the Future: Why Every Housing Provider Needs an Energy Strategy
+C. Powering the Future: Why Every Housing Provider Needs an Energy Strategy

 Speaker: Patrick Berry, Together Housing